USS Monterey (CG-61): 2000

 On 2 February 2000, Monterey stopped Russian tanker Volga-Neft-147.
 The tanker was suspected of smuggling Iraqi oil in violation of UN sanctions, as it had left the Iraqi port of Shatt al-Arab.
 The boarding operation was conducted by SEAL Team Two and no shots were fired as the tanker crew was cooperative.
 The tanker was subsequently diverted into Oman where she was confirmed to be carrying Iraqi oil illegally.
 After the illegal cargo was unloaded, the crew and tanker were free to leave.

 2003

 In March 2003, the ship was assigned to Carrier Group 6.

 2009

 On 4 March 2009, Monterey assisted in the first German Navy arrest of pirates (9 in all) off the coast of the Horn of Africa.
 Monterey dispatched helicopters in the attack of an Antiguan ship, MV Courier.

 2011

 In March 2011, Monterey was sent to the Mediterranean as the first part of the planned European anti-ballistic missile defense shield.
-In June 2011, Monterey arrived in the Black Sea to participate in multinational military exercises, "Sea Breeze 2011", cosponsored by the US and Ukraine, whose theme is antipiracy operations, leading to protests from Russia.
+In June 2011, Monterey arrived in the Black Sea to participate in multinational military Exercise Sea Breeze 2011, cosponsored by the US and Ukraine, whose theme is antipiracy operations, leading to protests from Russia.